School District Story | December 16, 2021

 Two yellow electric school buses are parked, plugged in and charging on a sunny day.

-In collaboration with partners and communities, WRI’s Electric School Bus Initiative aims to build unstoppable momentum toward an equitable transition of the U.S. school bus fleet to electric by 2030, bringing health, climate and economic benefits to children and families across the country and normalizing electric mobility for an entire generation.
+In collaboration with partners and communities, WRI’s Electric School Bus Initiative aims to build unstoppable momentum toward an equitable transition of the U.S. school bus fleet to electric, bringing health, climate and economic benefits to children and families across the country and normalizing electric mobility for an entire generation.
 The Electric School Bus Series shows how superintendents and fleet managers across the United States have pursued school bus electrification in their own communities.
 This edition covers Stockton Unified School District, California, which combined partnerships and state funding to kick-start their electrification efforts.

 This piece is based off an interview with Gilbert Blue Feather Rosas, Energy Education Specialist for Stockton Unified School District.